I am often asked about pricing for Day In The Life Video or “Video Settlement Documentary” production.

 Call Anytime.
 Let’s Discuss Your Case.

-I look forward to working with you and showing you just how effective professional litigation video is.
+I look forward to working with you and showing you just how effective professional litigation video is in injury, medical malpractice, police misconduct, wrongful death, construction accident, aviation, maritime and trucking cases.